abogoyavlensky/keymap/README.md

 ## Simple setup

-*Some of command will require root permissions.*
+*Some of command will require root permissions.
+Also suppose that you place xmodmap repo at the root of you home path.*

 ```bash
 $ cd